sartaj/semantic-design-systems/README.md

 # Semantic Design System [Proposal]

-A semantic design system to provide generic rules to some common design system found in multiple industries.
+A semantic design system to provide generic rules to some common design system found in multiple industries, like Atomic Design, Material Design, etc.

-## Inspired By

-* *Visual Design*: Atomic Design, Google's Material Design, IBM's Carbon Design System
-* *Software*: Monolith codebases vs modular codebases.
-General import/export philosophies.
-* *Ontologies*: Used to limit complexity and organize information
-* *Semantic Networks*: Graph consisting of vertices, which represent concepts, and edges, which represent semantic relations between concepts.
-* *Frame language*: Artificial intelligence data structure used to divide knowledge into substructures by representing "stereotyped situations."

 ## Premises